Gary L. Francione: Animal rights theory

 Francione is the author or co-author of several books about animal rights, including Animals, Property, and the Law (1995), Rain Without Thunder: The Ideology of the Animal Rights Movement (1996), Animals as Persons (2008), and The Animal Rights Debate: Abolition or Regulation?
 (2010, with Robert Garner).
-He has also written papers on copyright, patent law, and law and science.
+"He has also written in the areas of copyright, patent law, and law and science".

 Property status of animals

 In Animals, Property, and the Law (1995), Francione argues that because animals are the property of humans, laws that supposedly require their "humane" treatment and prohibit the infliction of "unnecessary" harm do not provide a significant level of protection for animal interests.
 For the most part, these laws and regulations require only that animals receive that level of protection that is required for their use as human property.
 Animals only have value as commodities and their interests do not matter in any moral sense.
 As a result, despite having laws that supposedly protect them, Francione contends that we treat animals in ways that would be regarded as torture if humans were the ones being used.
 He argues that we could choose to provide some greater measure of protection to animals even if they were to remain our property, but only up until the point where it becomes too costly for us to continue.
 Legal, social, and economic forces militate strongly against recognizing animal interests unless there is an economic benefit to humans.